THE LINHA COLLECTION

 Image of a pine forest with mediterranean ocean in Formentera in the background

-El Pilar de la Mola is a small village on the Balearic island of Formentera, located on the limestone plateau known as La Mola, which forms a peninsula at the island’s eastern tip.
-The crystal-clear, almost transparent turquoise waters along Formentera’s pristine beaches contrast with the vibrant marine blue of the deeper Balearic Sea.
-These two blue tones are complemented by the fresh green of Posidonia oceanica — a seagrass species endemic to the Mediterranean.
-Surrounding the island, this underwater plant protects the coastline and marine life, playing a vital role in preserving Formentera’s natural beauty.
+The limestone plateau of La Mola forms an elevated peninsula at the eastern tip of the Balearic island of Formentera.
+The crystal-clear, turquoise waters along Formentera’s pristine beaches contrast with the deep marine blue of the Balearic Sea.
+These two shades of blue are complemented by the vivid green of Posidonia oceanica, a seagrass species endemic to the Mediterranean.
+Surrounding the island, this underwater plant protects the coastline and marine life, playing a vital role in sustaining Formentera’s ecosystem.

 posidonia